-Drama 1 Credit Weight Length Prerequisites 1 Full Year No. ne
+Intro to Drama Credit Weight Length Prerequisites 1 Full Year None

-Drama 1 covers a wide variety of topics including: an introduction to acting and directing; voice and diction; improvisation, playwriting, stage vocabulary, and scene study; Shakespeare and dramatic literature.
+Intro to Drama covers a wide variety of topics including: an introduction to acting and directing; voice and diction; improvisation, playwriting, stage vocabulary, and scene study; Shakespeare and dramatic literature.
 Written critiques of theatre performances satisfy the writing component for the course.
 At the end of the year, students hold a special performance of monologues, showcasing their talents.
 Visits from guest artists and field trips to shows are included as part of the classroom experience.
 (Students who have passed the English Regents Exam may take this course as seniors to count as an English 12 course credit.)

-Drama 2 Credit Weight Length Prerequisites 1 Full Year Drama 1
+Advanced Drama Credit Weight Length Prerequisites 1 Full l Year Drama 1

-This course is a continuation of Drama 1, spending the majority of focus on the directing and playwriting aspects of theatre.
+This course is a continuation of the Intro to Drama course, spending the majority of focus on the directing and playwriting aspects of theatre.
 The end of the year culminates in an evening of drama, showcasing original one-act plays written throughout the year.
 Dramatic literature and theatre critiques are covered.
 Visits from guest artists and field trips to shows are once again included as part of the classroom experience.
 (Students who have passed the English Regents Exam may take this course as seniors to count as an English 12 course credit.)